OnionIoT/tau-lidar-server/GET-STARTED.md

 **The Solution:**

+A few things to try:

+1. Use ctrl+c to kill the program and try running it again
+2. Unplug the Tau Camera from the computer for 10 seconds, reconnect, and try running the program again
-Try switching to a **high-quality cable**!
+3. Try switching to a **high-quality cable**!
 If possible, try using a not-super-long USB-C to USB-C cable from a reputable brand.
 Then try running the program again.

 Try to avoid: